Plumsail/documents-docs/source/flow/how-tos/documents/create-xlsx-from-template.rst

-.. title:: How to generate Excel XLSX documents from a template using Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
+.. title:: How to generate Excel XLSX documents from template using Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 .. meta::
-   :description: Generate Excel XLSX files from a template and save to a SharePoint library automatically in Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
+   :description: Generate Excel XLSX files from template and save to a SharePoint library automatically in Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 Create Excel XLSX document from template in Power Automate